kyma-project/istio/docs/contributor/04-10-technical-design.md

 If we want to release a new Istio version, we have to release a new version of the operator as well.

 ### Installation of Istio
-The Istio installation, upgrade and uninstallation is performed using the [Istio Go module](https://github.com/istio/istio).
+The Istio installation, upgrade and uninstallation are performed using the [Istio Go module](https://github.com/istio/istio).
 The evaluation of Istio's installation options in an operator was done in this [PR](https://github.tools.sap/xf-goat/kyma-istio-operator).
 The result was that the best way for our use case is to utilize the
 [Istio Go module](https://github.com/istio/istio) directly.
 In the sample implementation, the [istio.Install function](https://github.tools.sap/xf-goat/kyma-istio-operator/blob/ec0f99786408407b4a6d8b79abe3af6c389cd35d/controllers/servicemesh_controller.go#L73) is used for installation.